EladGenish/RNSE-Falsification-Replication-Protocol-v1.0/README.md

 exit 1 — one or more tests failed

-This allows RNSE benchmarks to be integrated directly into CI pipelines or automated replication runs without modification.​
+This allows RNSE benchmarks to be integrated directly into CI pipelines or automated replication runs without modification.

+Engine Interface Assumptions
+The harness assumes a minimal scalar interface:

+engine.step(x_t: float) -> None

+engine.get_coherence() -> float

+At each timestep the harness passes a single scalar input value x_t into engine.step, and expects get_coherence to return a single scalar coherence value in
+[
+0
+,
+1
+]
+[0,1].
+Engines that operate on vectors or batches should internally reduce their state to a scalar coherence before returning it.
+​​

 ---